nams1570/5GRAG/README.md

 Make sure you have a `settings.yml` file in the same directory as `settings.py`.
 It should have these vars:
 1. `API_KEY` (str): Your openai api key.
-2. `DOC_DIR` (str): The name of the directory where the files fetched by the AutoFetcher will be deposited.
+2. `DOC_DIR` (str): The default directory that any DBClient instance is going to try to read from when adding files to a collection.
 3. `MODEL_NAME` (str).
 The openai model that will be used as the core of the retrieval chain.
 By default, try "gpt-5-mini"
 4. `NUM_EXTRA_DOCS` -> the number of additional docs to retrieve per run.
-NOT depth, closer to top k
+NOT depth, closer to top k.
+This is the total number of additional docs to retrieve from specDB summed across all depth levels.
 5. `CHROMA_DIR` -> The directory the chromadb sqlite db will be stored
 6. `IS_SMART_RETRIEVAL`: (boolean) indicates whether or not smart retrieval/ deep context is turned on.
 By default, this should be "true"
 7. `NUM_DOCS_INITIAL_RETRIEVAL`: (int) the number of documents retrieved by the first round (non deep context) of retrieval from the specDB